 Pros: cool design, made of high-quality nylon material, breathable, effective against dust and other particles

-Cons: not very effective in preventing the spread of COVID-19
+Cons: less effective than some alternatives against the spread of COVID-19

 6. Aooba Protective Face Masks